ricardoseb/spring-ollama-search-lead/README.md

 # Spring Framework - Obtains Lead Information via Web Scraping and Sends AI-Generated Emails

-This project demonstrates the integration of Spring AI with Ollama, utilizing the Llava model for AI-powered functionalities.
+This project demonstrates the integration of Spring AI with Ollama, utilizing the Llama model for AI-powered functionalities.
 It uses `jsoup` for web scraping to gather lead information and `Spring AI` to generate the email content.
 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)